Mitsubishi Materials Corporation

 GHG emissions (breakdown by business)

-In the fiscal year ended March 2024, GHG emissions by business segment were 66% in Metals business, 9% in Metalworking solution business, 24% in Adovamced products business, and 1% in Other business.
+In the fiscal year ended March 2024, GHG emissions by business segment were 66% in Metals business, 9% in Metalworking Solutions business, 24% in Advanced Products business, and 1% in Other business.

 graph